marcosoikawa/frontdoor-app-gateway-path-limit/README.md

+---
+ArtifactType: sample
+Language: CLi
+Description: This sample describes how to handle the limit of 100 paths of Application Gateway and 200 paths of Azure Front Door.
+Tags: Azure, Application Gateway, Azure Front Door
+---

 # Bypass limit of paths of Front Door / Application Gateway
 This lab intends to help to handle the limit of routing paths of 200 origins of Front Door and / or 100 backends of Application Gateway, for very large deployments / migrations where all applications is under a unique URL and distributed by paths.